 Oceanic Society was founded in 1969 by a group of San Francisco Bay Area sailors and scientists who were concerned about the state of the oceans and decided to take action.
 Inspired by the events of their day—like the Santa Barbara oil spill of 1969, the publication of Rachel Carson's Silent Spring, and growing public concern for the environment—they came together to form Oceanic Society, the first non-profit organization dedicated to marine conservation.
 Their aim was to bring greater public awareness and political action to issues of ocean health and to grow the global community of people working toward improved ocean stewardship.
 They succeeded, creating thousands of ocean advocates who shaped the ocean conservation movement that exists today.
 By 1982, Oceanic Society had more than 70,000 members in five chapters under the leadership of Chris duPont Roosevelt.

 By the late 1980s the conservation landscape had changed dramatically.
 There were dozens of effective organizations working for ocean conservation.
-Oceanic Society decided to combine forces with the Environmental Policy Institute, and in 1989 the organizations merged.
-In 1991, they merged again, this time with Friends of the Earth.
-Oceanic Society maintained its name and identity throughout these mergers, and in 1995 decided to break off again as its own nonprofit.
+In 1990, Oceanic Society decided to merge with Environmental Policy Institute and Friends of the Earth (becoming Friends of the Earth), while Oceanic Society Expeditions broke off as its own nonprofit to focus specifically on pursuing ocean conservation through travel.

 Oceanic Society helped put ocean conservation on the public radar.
 Some of our many accomplishments include: